daniarnaizg/lol-arena-tracker/README.md

 ## Architecture

 ### Services

 - **DDragonService**: Handles API communication with Riot's DDragon
 - **ChampionService**: Manages champion data fetching and caching
 - **LocalStorageManager**: Handles client-side data persistence

+## Browser Storage and Privacy

+All user data is stored locally in your browser via `localStorage`.
+No personal data is persisted on the server.

+What is stored locally:

+- Champion progress and cached champion list
+- The game version the data corresponds to
+- Timestamp of last update
+- Optional: the last looked-up Riot account (to prefill forms)

+Storage keys and schemas:

+- `champions` (array) — cached champion list including your progress
+  - Champion item shape: `{ id: number, name: string, imageKey: string, checklist: { played: boolean, top4: boolean, win: boolean } }`
+- `champions_version` (string) — DDragon version (e.g., `15.15.1`)
+- `champions_last_update` (number) — Unix ms timestamp of last successful update
+- `last_player` (object) — last selected account for convenience
+  - Shape: `{ gameName: string, tagLine: string, puuid: string, region?: string, savedAt: number }`

+Update and retention policy:

+- Local cache does not expire automatically, but the app checks if data is older than 24 hours and refreshes as needed.
+- Server-side champion cache (API route) is refreshed approximately every 1 hour.
+- DDragon version lookups are cached for ~10 minutes client-side.

+Privacy notes:

+- Riot account details (gameName, tagLine, puuid, optional region) are stored only in your browser under `last_player` to streamline future lookups.
+- You can remove all locally stored data via the app’s Clear Data controls or by clearing the keys above from your browser storage.
+- No cookies are used for this data; `localStorage` is used exclusively.

+Data migration and backups:

+- Legacy data (older formats) is automatically migrated on load when possible.
+- Import/Export lets you backup or restore your progress safely as JSON.

 ### Components

 - **ChampionsGrid**: Main grid display with filtering and tracking
 - **ChampionCard**: Individual champion card with progress tracking
 - **ControlPanel**: Controls for filtering, refreshing, clearing data, and import/export functionality

 ### Data Migration

 The application automatically handles:

 - Legacy data format migration
 - Version updates
 - Champion additions/removals